AlexChesser/xformers-devcontainer/.devcontext/research/02-architectural-research.md

 ## Notable Considerations and Nuances

-- **Image naming consistency**
-  - The final dev Dockerfile copies from `alexchesser/xformers-dependency-downloader` and `alexchesser/xformers-builder`.
-The `xformers-builder` Dockerfile currently copies from `alexchesser/xformers-dependency-downloader` for wheels.
-Ensure builder image names and references are aligned in your registry to avoid unexpected cache misses.

 - **CUDA architecture targeting**
   - Default `TORCH_CUDA_ARCH_LIST` is `12.0` (Blackwell RTX 50xx).
 Support for additional architectures can be added; future work aims at providing selectable, pre-optimized images per GPU arch.